Musk loses case against OpenAI

 (CNN) — Elon Musk waited too long to sue OpenAI and its leaders, a jury in Oakland, California, decided on Monday.
 A lawsuit he filed was barred by the statute of limitations, the jury found after about 90 minutes of deliberation.

-The jury’s ruling will advise Judge Yvonne Gonzalez Rogers, who will have the final say.
-But she has indicated that her decision would align with the jury’s.
+Their verdict was advisory, but Judge Yvonne Gonzalez Rogers said she agrees with the jury.

+“The court now confirms the prior indication that it would accept the jury’s findings as its own,” Rogers said.

-“I think that there’s a substantial amount of evidence to support the jury’s finding, which is why I was prepared to dismiss on the spot,” she told Musk’s attorney on Monday.
+“I think that there’s a substantial amount of evidence to support the jury’s finding, which is why I was prepared to dismiss on the spot,” she added in court on Monday.

+Musk helped cofound and fund OpenAI, giving $38 million in its early years.
+He sued CEO Sam Altman, company president Greg Brockman, and OpenAI in February 2024, alleging that they “stole a charity” and unjustly enriched themselves when they shifted to a structure that includes a for-profit arm.

-Musk’s case threatened to derail the ChatGPT maker as it planned what could be a blockbuster IPO.
+Musk’s case threatened to derail the ChatGPT maker as it plans what could be a blockbuster IPO.
 The jury’s decision is a win for OpenAI and its founders, Altman and Brockman.

 OpenAI’s attorneys argued the company’s mission hasn’t changed, that it’s still run by a non-profit foundation board, and that Musk waited to file the suit until he founded his own competing artificial intelligence company, xAI.
 The jury agreed, finding that Musk was aware of the behavior discussed in the lawsuit as early as 2021.

-“The finding of the jury confirms that what this lawsuit was was a hypocritical attempt to sabotage a competitor,” William Savitt, OpenAI’s attorney, said on Monday.
+“The finding of the jury confirms that what this lawsuit was was a hypocritical attempt to sabotage a competitor,” William Savitt, OpenAI’s attorney, said on Monday after the verdict.
 “The fact is that OpenAI is a not-for-profit, mission-driven organization that has been and will continue to be faithful to that mission.”

-OpenAI’s attorneys also claimed that Musk’s donations did not come with a commitment to stay a nonprofit and that the Tesla CEO at various points pushed for OpenAI to create a for-profit entity to compete with Google.
+OpenAI’s attorneys also argued during the trial that Musk’s donations did not come with a commitment to stay a nonprofit and that the Tesla CEO at various points pushed for OpenAI to create a for-profit entity to compete with Google.
 They also said Musk tried to gain control of the for-profit entity and left the company when he failed to do so.

 Musk asked the court to force OpenAI to pay back more than $130 billion to OpenAI’s nonprofit arm, remove Altman and Brockman from their leadership roles and unwind the corporate restructuring that turned OpenAI into one of the world’s most valuable tech companies.